Kat Slater: Development

+Initial stint

 On 24 April 2004, it was announced that Wallace was pregnant with her first child and that she would take maternity leave from EastEnders later in the year.
 Wallace was intended to depart in December, however a pregnancy scare meant that she was forced to stop filming in August, and scripts featuring Kat subsequently had to be re-written.
 She returned to filming in February 2005 and made her on-screen return in May.
 Wallace signed a six-month contract in a reported bid to boost the show's ratings.

 Departure (2005)

 In July 2005, the BBC announced that Wallace had decided to leave EastEnders in a mutual decision with producers.
 A spokesperson for the show praised Wallace's talent and thanked her for her contribution to the series, stating that "Jessie and the writers want Kat Moon to go out on a high."
 Kat's exit storyline centred upon her on-off relationship with husband Alfie.
 Shane Richie, who plays him, also announced his decision to quit in April 2005.
 In 2009, Wallace stated that she missed playing Kat but had no immediate plans to return to EastEnders, despite rumours to the contrary.
 She noted that the public still associated her with her role, and that she was flattered people still remembered her.